Skip to main content

 Practice: Applications of Linear Interpolation and Extrapolation

-This page titled 4.7.7: Applications of Linear Interpolation and Extrapolation is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.7.7: Applications of Linear Interpolation and Extrapolation is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.